 Which months are best for Iceland Northern Lights seeking?

-If you’ve ever heard that you can see the “natural light show” any time of the year, in part this is true.
+Speaking of Iceland nightlife, pretty much nothing in the entertainment world can compete with the Aurora-colored sky.
+If you've ever heard that you can see the "natural light show" any time of the year, in part this is true.
 The Aurora can be visible even in the summertime provided that there are all needed weather conditions.
 Nevertheless, when it comes down to Iceland travel, it is advisable to go at the end of autumn, specifically from the second part of October till mid-March to expand your chances of seeing the lights.

 The main reason for that is that there are fewer daylight hours during the winter time and thus the Aurora Borealis can be seen clearer and for a longer period of time (in case the sky isn’t covered with clouds, of course).